JohnPaulPamintuan/Get-WinEvent-/README.md

 # Using Get-WinEvent for basic filtering

-To quickly identify the available logs, we can leverage the <b><ins> -ListLog </b></ins> parameter in conjunction with the Get-WinEvent cmdlet.
+- To quickly identify the available logs, we can leverage the <b><ins> -ListLog </b></ins> parameter in conjunction with the Get-WinEvent cmdlet.
 By specifying * as the parameter value, we retrieve all logs without applying any filtering criteria.
 This allows us to obtain a comprehensive list of logs and their associated properties.
 By executing the following command, we can retrieve the list of logs and display essential properties such as <b>LogName, RecordCount, IsClassicLog, IsEnabled, LogMode, and LogType</b>.
 The <b>|</b> character is a pipe operator.
 It is used to pass the output of one command (in this case, the <b>Get-WinEvent </b> command) to another command (in this case, the <b>Select-Object</b> command).

 <img src="https://i.imgur.com/L9VVorc.png" height="100%" width="100%" alt="Get-WinEvent%"/>

+-
   - This command provides us with valuable information about each log, including the name of the log, the number of records present, whether the log is in the classic <b>.evt</b> format or the newer <b>.evtx</b> format, its enabled status, the log mode (Circular, Retain, or AutoBackup), and the log type (Administrative, Analytical, Debug, or Operational).

-We can explore the event log providers associated with each log using the <b><ins>-ListProvider</b></ins> parameter.
+- We can explore the event log providers associated with each log using the <b><ins>-ListProvider</b></ins> parameter.
 Event log providers serve as the sources of events within the logs.
 Executing the following command allows us to retrieve the list of providers and their respective linked logs.

 <img src="https://i.imgur.com/1oq8Wtr.png" height="100%" width="100%" alt="Get-WinEvent%"/>

+-
   - This command provides us with an overview of the available providers and their associations with specific logs.
 It enables us to identify providers of interest for filtering purposes.

-Now, let's focus on retrieving specific event logs using the Get-WinEvent cmdlet.
-At its most basic, Get-WinEvent retrieves event logs from local or remote computers.
+<b>Now, let's focus on retrieving specific event logs using the Get-WinEvent cmdlet.
+At its most basic, Get-WinEvent retrieves event logs from local or remote computers. </b>

 # Retrieving events from the System log